Up210063/UP210063_CPP/U3/readme.md

 # TIC_TAC_TOE

-    What part of readme do you like to watch?
+    What part of the readme would you like to see?
 <div>

 <div align = center>